mkotik-chatroom/chatroom-be/README.md

 ![alt text](./banner.png)

-# PalPal
+# WhipChat

-PalPal is a video chat application that seeks to connect users with peers in their local area.
+WhipChat is a video chat application that seeks to connect users with peers in their local area.

-This repository holds the backend code to PalPal.
+This repository holds the backend code to WhipChat.
 The primary feature of this codebase is a websocket server, powered by [socket.io](https://socket.io/) which handles real-time data communication between server and clients.

 ## Installation